reduxframework/docs/docs/configuration/global_arguments.md

 ## show_import_export
 **Default**: `true`

 Set whether Redux will display the Import/Export tab at the bottom of the options panel.
-Please note, if the Import / Export feature is used as a field, this tab will not display regardless of the value set to it.
+Please note, if the Import / Export feature is used as a field, this tab will not display regardless of the value set.

+## show_options_object
+**Default**: `true`

+Adds a field to the bottom of the option panel that displays the current Redux options object in readable JSON format.
+Ideally for use in development only and should be shut off for deployment.

 ## templates_path